Stock market today: Wall Street is stuck as the countdown to a rate cut ticks closer to zero

 For now, the bet on Wall Street is that the Federal Reserve will deliver a larger-than-usual cut to interest rates Wednesday afternoon.
 Traders are pricing in a roughly 60% probability that it will bypass the traditional-sized move of a quarter of a percentage point and jump directly to a half point, according to data from CME Group.

-Treasury yields have been sinking since the spring on excitement about coming cuts to interest rates, but they firmed a bit Wednesday amid the debate about how big the afternoon’s move will be.
+Treasury yields have been sinking since the spring on excitement about coming cuts to interest rates, but they rose Wednesday amid the debate about how big the afternoon’s move will be.

-In stock markets abroad, indexes were mixed in Europe after finishing higher in much of Asia.
+In stock markets abroad, indexes were modestly lower in Europe after finishing higher in much of Asia.

 The Bank of Japan and the Bank of England are also holding monetary policy meetings later this week.
 Neither central bank is expected to move on rates, though the language of what the officials say could be an indicator of later moves and still influence markets.